Number Six (The Prisoner): Shattered Visage

 In the mini-series, Alice Drake is shipwrecked on the shores of the Village and meets an older Number Six, the single resident of the Village.

-Shattered Visage received mixed reviews, with many complaints stemming from the contradictions present in the comics when compared to the television series.

 2009 mini-series

 The Prisoner was remade in a 2009 mini-series produced by AMC with Jim Caviezel playing the part of Number Six.
 Despite receiving mixed reviews, the remake was nominated for several awards, including an Emmy for Outstanding Lead Actor in a Miniseries or a Movie and Outstanding Cinematography for a Miniseries or a Movie.

 Fan theories

 John Drake

-Many fans of The Prisoner believe that Number Six is really John Drake, the secret agent character that McGoohan played in Danger Man, which aired prior to The Prisoner.
-McGoohan has always denied the theory, and in a 1966 interview in The Los Angeles Times, he stated that "John Drake of Secret Agent (as Danger Man was known in the US) is gone."
+Many fans of The Prisoner believe that Number Six is really John Drake, the title character of McGoohan's prior series Danger Man.
+McGoohan always denied the theory; in a 1966 interview in The Los Angeles Times, he stated that "John Drake of Secret Agent [as Danger Man was known in the US] is gone."
 Furthermore, McGoohan stated in a 1985 interview that Number Six is not the same character as John Drake, adding that he had originally wanted another actor to portray the character.

 However, script editor George Markstein, who co-created the series with McGoohan, always claimed that Number Six is John Drake.
 According to Markstein, he conceived The Prisoner as a sequel of Danger Man when McGoohan resigned from the role.

-Official novels based on the series also make this connection, specifically those written by Thomas Disch and David McDaniel, though these are generally not considered canonical.
+Novels based on the series by Thomas Disch and David McDaniel also connect John Drake to Number Six, though these are generally not considered canonical.
 McDaniel's novel refers to Number Six as "Drake" from its very first sentence: "Drake woke."

 While John Drake and Number Six look identical and have the same moral integrity, profession, skills, and mannerisms, some differences are noteworthy.
-Drake is a less emotional, more restrained character while Number Six has a tendency to be outraged and furious as well as superior and condescending.
-Drake is a regular smoker and drinker while Number Six smokes only twice in The Prisoner and claims to rarely drink.
+Drake is a less emotional, more restrained character, while Number Six has a tendency to act out in anger.
+Drake is also a regular smoker and drinker, while Number Six smokes only twice in The Prisoner and claims to rarely drink.